Incremental Refinements and Multiple Descriptions with Feedback: Introduction

-Chapter IV combines the insights obtained in Chapter II and III, and describes the case of incremental multiple descriptions with feedback.
-The feedback provides information about which descriptions that are received.
-In each round, the error signal due to estimating the source using the received descriptions, forms the new source.
-The new source in each round is encoded into $K$ independent encodings (multiple descriptions).
-In the Gaussian case, we are able to compare the performance to the MD rate-distortion region.
-We end this chapter by proposing a simple and practical threshold vector quantizer, which produces $K$ encodings.
-We prove optimality for the case of a Gaussian source and MSE distortion.
-We furthermore demonstrate how to apply the vector threshold quantizer on an arbitrary source and arbitrary distortion measure.
+Section IV builds on the results of Section III, describing the implication (and application) of the latter to the problem motivating this work, namely to a scenario of incremental multiple descriptions with feedback as illustrated in Fig.~\ref{fig:mdfb}.
+The feedback indicates which $k$ out of $K$ descriptions were received.
+As the erasure pattern can be arbitrary and thus the total ``received rate" can vary anywhere between $0$ and $MKR$ (invalidating high resolution assumptions), in this section we confine attention solely to the two special cases mentioned above.
+In round $i$, the error signal due to estimating the source using the $k_i$ received descriptions, forms the new source.
+The new source in each round is again encoded into $K$ independent encodings (multiple descriptions).
+We compare the performance to the RDF.
+We end this section by proposing a simple and practical threshold vector quantizer, which produces $K$ encodings.
+We prove asymptotic optimality for the case of a Gaussian source and MSE distortion in the limit of low rate quantization per round.

-The conclusions are given in Chapter V, and all proofs are in the appendix.
+The conclusions are given in Section V, and longer proofs are in the appendix.